ayush-09/Resume_Screening_Assistance/README.md

 - **Customizable Settings:** Adjust the number of resumes to return to suit your needs.
 - **Skill Extraction:** Extract essential skills from shortlisted resumes.
 - **Downloadable Reports:** Export extracted skills as a CSV for further analysis.

-## Contributing

-We welcome contributions from the community!
-If you'd like to get involved, please follow our [Contribution Guidelines](CONTRIBUTING.md) for more details on how to contribute to the project.

 ## License